marineverse/marineverse.github.io/_posts/2016-02-15-better-sailing-training.markdown

 categories: sailing vr training
 ---

 > Recently in Toastmasters public speaking club Greg gave a speech about sailing and virtual reality.
-The speech was titled "A better sailing training" and you kind find the speech transcript below:
+The speech was titled "A better sailing training" and you can find the speech transcript below:

 Sailing brings some of my greatest memories.
 Fresh air, sound of water splashing on the boat.
 Breath taking  sunsets.
 Great adventure: struggling with the powers of nature - wind and water.